-While all of these things do certainly matter, they may matter a lot less than you think.
+While all of these things certainly matter, they may matter much less than you think.

-Our will to contribute effort to something, especially when it gets difficult, is the sole driver of progress and achievement.
-In other words: our resilience.
+Our will to contribute effort to something, especially when it gets tricky, is the sole driver of progress and achievement — in other words: our resilience.

 Other factors, like natural talent and a great support system, play a role, but mainly as modifiers.
-They affect how much impact your effort will make, and how quickly you can progress.
-But that underlying grit, that resilience, is still driving the whole equation.
+They affect how much impact your effort will make and how quickly you can progress.
+But that underlying grit and resilience are still driving the whole equation.
 With it, even people with no natural talent for something can succeed in it.
-And without it, even those who have everything else going for them can fail.
+And without it, even those with everything else going for them can fail.

-When you think of this quality of persisting, of continuing to put in effort even when it gets difficult, you may think not just of resilience but of another term: perseverance.
-There is a lot of overlap between the two, but before we go on, let’s make a quick distinction.
+When you think of this quality of persisting, of continuing to put in effort even when it gets challenging, you may think not just of resilience but of another term: perseverance.
+Of course, there is a lot of overlap between the two, but before we go on, let’s make a quick distinction.

-While perseverance is something of a willingness to endure suffering or struggle, resilience is more like a tolerance to it.
+While perseverance is a willingness to endure suffering or struggle, resilience is more like tolerance to that struggle.

 Say you’re dealing with a bit of stress.
 Perseverance might help you to say, “man, this really sucks, but I’m strong.
 I can push through it.”